 - While shaving, pull your skin in a direction until it is taut.
 Make sure you are in a comfortable position.
 Keeping the skin taut will increase the smoothness of shaving.
 When it comes to stroke, make sure you are doing the short and slow.
 A stroke too long or too fast could potentially lead to cutting yourself, due to the lack of control of the razor.

 - Cut at a 30-degree angle with minimal pressure.
-Remember this is a razor therefore too much pressure, and cutting almost perpendicular to the skin surface could instantly……cut you.
+The width of the blade should almost be able to lay flat on your skin.
+Remember that this is a metal razor, therefore, too much pressure, and shaving with the razor nearly perpendicular to the skin surface could cause cuts and slits in the skin.

 - After Shave